stli/stli.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Scientist in the Foundational Technologies Division of Siemens AG.
-I do research in the area of Physical AI and work on developing AI-enhanced products.
+I work on research projects in the area of Physical AI as well as on developing AI-enhanced products.
 In 2019, I received a PhD in EECS from TU Berlin (with highest distinction) and my thesis was on _Neural Architectures for Sparse Signals_.